emulatalk1/SunOfABeach/README.md

 # SunOfABeach
 Android WeatherApp

-##This is an app for Minori Technogy internship:
+# This is an app for Minori Technology Co., Ltd. Android internship:
-[X] Get response from OpenWeatherMap.
+[x] Get response from OpenWeatherMap.
-[X] Handle Json.
+[x] Handle JSON.
+[x] Display ugly interface weather data to User.